Gianluca-Iacchini/Distributed_Rendering/README.md

 # DX12 Real-Time Global Illumination (GI) Project

 This repository contains a real-time global illumination (RTGI) implementation made with C++ and DirectX 12.
 It showcases a distributed rendering pipeline where global illumination can be computed on one machine and used by another.
-The project is structured into three subprojects:

-* ClusteredVoxelGI: Computes global illumination using voxel clustering and ray-tracing.
-The results can be visualized locally or sent to another machine for compositing.
-* LocalIllumination: Renders a 3D scene using standard rasterization techniques without computing global illumination.
-However, it can receive GI data from the network and composite it onto the scene.
-* StreamingClient: A sample client application that demonstrates the difference between sending only GI data versus streaming the entire scene over the network as a real-time video.

 ## Table of Contents